scil/LaravelFly/readme.md

 ## What

 [Swoole](https://github.com/swoole/swoole-src) is an event-based & concurrent tool , written in C, for PHP.
 The memory allocated in Swoole worker will not be free'd after a request, that can improve preformance a lot.
 A swoole worker is like a php-fpm worker, every swoole worker is an independent process.
-When a fatal php error occurs, or a worker is killed by someone, or 'max_request' is handled, the worker would die and a new worker will be created.
+When a fatal php error occurs, or a worker is killed by someone, or 'max_request' is handled, the worker would first finish its work then die, and a new worker will be created.

 LaravelFly loads resources as more as possible before any request.